ASanchez-Tojar/inferring_hierarchies_uncertainty/README.md

 Notice that some of the figure numbers referred to in the name of the scripts do not match the figures numbers of the final publication.

 11th March 2018: a new version of the R package '[aniDom](https://cran.r-project.org/web/packages/aniDom/index.html)' (v.0.1.3) has been uploaded to the CRAN.
+This version contains an updated algorithm that improves the performance of the randomized Elo-rating method.

+3rd April 2019: a new version of the R package '[aniDom](https://CRAN.R-project.org/package=aniDom)' (v.0.1.4) has been uploaded to the CRAN.
+This version allows extracting dated (or generally 'grouped') individual Elo-rating trajectories.